 Texas homestead exemptions provide some of the nation’s strongest protections:

-- Rental houses, raw land, lake lots, commercial buildings: Non-exempt; lien attaches
+- Rental houses, raw land, lake lots, commercial buildings: Non-exempt; judgment liens can attach.

-- Personal property—cars, furniture: Remains free of the lien
+- Personal property—cars, furniture: Generally remains free of judgment liens.

-Thus, the abstract creates a lien that affects all non-exempt real property owned by the debtor at the time of filing and any property acquired afterward, as long as the lien remains valid.
-This prospective effect makes abstracts particularly powerful collection tools.
+As a result, the abstract creates a lien that affects non-exempt real property you own when it is recorded and property you acquire later in that county, as long as the lien remains valid.
+This prospective effect makes abstracts powerful collection tools.

 Priority Battles: Taxes, Mortgages, and Other Liens